Ventricular septal disease aka VSD is a problem that can strike cats, dogs and humans!

 What is Ventricular Septal Disease?

-Now it’s important to remember…
+Now it’s essential to remember…

 Clinical Signs & Symptoms of VSD

-Any symptoms it will be things like breathing problems, exercise intolerance, or maybe coughing.
-Breathing problems like this occur since a left ventricular problem like VSD can cause a problem with blood delivery to the lungs aka causing pulmonary problems.
+While it can happen to cats and dogs, it’s a bit more common in cats.
+He tricky thing is that many of them are asymptomatic.
+It has an owner, hat means you won’t notice a difference in your cat. f there are any symptoms, it will be things like breathing problems, exercise intolerance, or coughing. reathing problems like this occur since a left ventricular problem like VSD can cause a problem with blood delivery to the lungs, aka causing pulmonary issues.

 Ventricular septal defects are most likely genetic.